ericrogler/Green-Book/Chapters/Z002_The_Actual_Overview.md

 ### **Assumptions / Advisory for Readers**

-The frameworks and advice given assume the following is true for the reader’s case:
+*The frameworks and advice given assume the following is true for the reader’s case:*

 - Some statements and information may not be independently verifiable because it relies on internal evidence like grades, timelines, surveys, and more.
-Some information I cannot openly share legally and other information I purposely omit PII.
+Some information I cannot openly share legally and other information I purposely omit PID/PII.
 - **You are hired on as a teacher, able to be hired into an instructional role (not necessarily a “Teacher” title), OR you are in a role where you design learning materials and curriculums in general.**
     - **This means I’m not covering how to get a teaching license–or other licenses–extensively as it’s a varied, case-by-case basis.**
 - The frameworks and advice I give are originally designed for technical classes, such as math, engineering, and science.